arsovskidario/Operating-Systems/README.md

 - atime (access time) = time when the file was opened /touched
 - mtime(modified time) =  in the file is changed when me save file, add new stuff in it (Change the data part of the file ).
 - ctime (change time) = when the name part of the file is changed (meta data)
-- when mtime is changed the ctime is changed too.
+- when mtime is changed the ctime is changed too (because if we add more bytes to the file by writing more to it or deleting something its size increases/decreases affecting the inode).
 - if we only change the Inode or the metadata in the Inode then we only change the ctime and **not the mtime**
 - **chmod changes only the ctime of the file**